Cardio Or Weights First

 When to undertake cardio first?

-If you are looking at running at a marathon or improving your running, you should start your workout session with cardio exercises.
+If you are looking at running a marathon or improving your running, you should start your workout session with cardio exercises.
 Some people wish to build their endurance levels.
 For such people, cardio is the right option to start the session.
-A study in Australia by James Cook University showed that when athletes’ strength training is done first, their endurance and performance levels are decreased dramatically.
-The effect could stay for days.

-When to undertake strength training first?
+When to undertake weight or strength training first?

+If you are keen to perfect the deadlifting technique or a kettlebell move, go for strength training.
 In case you wish to improve your body balance or flexibility, you can start with either.

 Similarly, if your aim is overall fitness, you can start your session with either form of exercise.
 Here too, experts say that you should typically start with exercises that are your favorite.
 It keeps you motivated to complete both sessions.

 Another noteworthy point is about weight loss.
 Both resistance and cardio training help burn fat.
 Therefore, either of the two actions can be carried out first.
 Cross-training is beneficial in this scenario since cardio burns calories quicker.
-Strength training increases lean body mass, especially when done with high weights at short rest periods.
-The body creates more EPOC, or Excess post-exercise oxygen consumption, in this situation.
-EPOC is the number of calories burned during an exercise.

 What should be the frequency of cardio and strength training in a week?

-Research says that an average adult should perform 2.30 hours of cardio (moderately intense) or 1.15 hours of cardio (highly intense) in a week.
-The rule of the thumb is – for low-intensity cardio, the frequency should be high; for high intensity, the frequency should be less.
-Strength Training, on the other hand, should be done two to three days a week.
+The rule of thumb is – for low-intensity cardio, the frequency should be high; for high-intensity, the frequency should be less.
+Weight-based training, on the other hand, should be done two to three days a week.

 Conclusion